cluhbs/cluhbs.github.io/index.md

 (create profile)

-After you create a an account, you can browse through the club directory page:
+After you create an account, you can browse through the club directory page:

 (club admin - add club)

-(club admin - manage club)
 After your club is added, you can manage your club's information from the Manage Club page and click the "Edit" button:

 ![](images/manage-club.PNG)